MercyKorir/task-manager/README.md

 2. **Configure the application**

-   The application uses H2 in-memory database.
+   The application uses H2 file-based database.
 Configuration is in `src/main/resources/application.properties`

 3. **Build the project**
 ```bash